Api operaie sarde al lavoro su fiori selvatici per miele artigianale di Villasimius

 • Days 10–20: the larva transforms into a pupa, enclosed in a sealed cell

-The worker's tasks: a life of service
+The worker's tasks: a life in service of the colony

-The first few days: cleaning and building
+The first few days: cleaning and construction

 The nurse bee